 Shopping in Savusavu for tourists is limited to food and drink and handicrafts.
 There is an art gallery which sells paintings and sculptures crafted by the hands of local artists.
 Wooden and woven handicrafts are also available in the market.

 Vanua Levu is home to 18% of Fiji's population and in the Savusavu region the indigenous Fijians are the predominant race.

 Local buses service the island along its better roads such as the Hibiscus Highway.
 Both the bus station and the taxi stand are in the town centre.
 Taxis which can be reserved or hailed on the spot are good value if you are not a lone traveller.

 4WD cars can be rented in Savusavu or Labasa and can be left in Savusavu if you have rented them for more than 3 days.
 Resorts will run pick up services from the airport.

 Be sure to book up in plenty of time to avoid limited choice!
-The best Savusavu scuba diving opportunities are booked by repeat customers who book well in advance to ensure their reservation!
+The best Savusavu scuba opportunities are booked by repeat customers who book well in advance to ensure their reservation!

 ...
 When it comes to your service I have only good things to say.
 From the first mail untill the booking was made.
 The strong part is your range of choice and quick response on mail and phone.
 Can't find anything you could do better ... -- Lars Wilhelmsson, Sweden.
 [More customer reviews]